Itera/scala-workshop/advanced/README.md

 ## Goal

-Complete the black game by implementing the methods and adding unit tests.
+Complete the blackjack game by implementing the methods and adding unit tests.

 ## Extra